Get flags config

 Once the configuration is retrieved, you should be able to evaluate flags locally without doing any API calls.
 You can refer to the reference TypeScript implementation in tggl-core.

 To test that your implementation is correct, you can copy the standard_tests.json file in your project.
-It contains an array of tests:
+It contains an array of 594 tests that you can run against your implementation.
+The included tests look like this:

 [